nikitavoloboev/data/productivity/flow/Rules.md

 Some simple rules to follow for myself doing things.

 ## Wiki
- - Only add snippets of code that are really useful
+ - Only add snippets of code that are really useful.
-	- keep simple things I use for my own reference in SnippetsLab only
+	- Keep simple things I use for my own reference in SnippetsLab only.
 - Heading should always be on one level heading
-	- and Snippets / Notes / Links / on two level heading
+	- And Snippets / Notes / Links / on two level heading
-	- everything else on three levels where appropriate
+	- Everything else on three levels where appropriate
 - Describe links on the same line with `-` separator (if needs more description, then sub dash)
 - Don't repeat myself or anyone else
 	- if something has already been said either by me or someone else, link to it (especially in this wiki)